 7. Give Your Daffodil Bulbs a Cooling-off Period.

-Once the excess water has run off, move your bulbs to a cool, dark, protected setting that will maintain a consistent 40°-45° degrees Fahrenheit temperature for the next 3-4 months.
+Once the excess water has run off, move your bulbs to a cool, dark, protected setting that will maintain a consistent 40°-45° Fahrenheit temperature for 3-4 months.
 A basement is a good choice.

-If your basement is too warm, or if you don’t have a basement, you can bury the pot in your yard, just below the soil’s surface.
+If your basement is too warm or doesn’t have a basement, you can bury the pot in your yard, just below the soil’s surface.